 When scaling, value managers usually aim for the large and strategic deals.
-And the trained value sellers and presales staff will be in charge of value engineering the smaller deals.
+And the value sellers and presales staff will be in charge of value engineering the smaller deals.
 The field teams are usually coordinated by their location, and in some cases because of their specific industry knowledge (or a fusion of both).

 The back-office team:

 The back-office team are your outside-in factory.
-They will build all the outside-ins, at scale.
+They build all the outside-ins, at scale.
 The best back office is made up of multi-talented people who can build customised sales documents for prospect customers across many industries.
-These people also deliver training, mentoring and on-going support to presales and salespeople.
+These people also deliver training, mentoring, and on-going support to presales and salespeople.
 Your back-office team will teach the field team how to make best use of the value management methodologies and tools.